 You may also be anxious about your ability to be a good parent – especially if you had a traumatic childhood or had poor role models, or no role models.
-Being a new mom is a big responsibility and wondering if you are up for that challenge can feel daunting.
+Being a new parent is a big responsibility and wondering if you are up for that challenge can feel daunting.

 When is it time to get help?

-Pregnancy brings with it a grab-bag filled with many different emotions and worries, so if you’re experiencing these from time to time, that’s perfectly normal.
-If you find though, that you are terrified of some of the things you anticipate in the future, experiencing heavy grief for the expected loss of your life as you now know it, or are dealing with past trauma from your childhood that you fear will affect your ability to parent, then you may benefit from seeing a therapist.
+Pregnancy brings with it a grab-bag filled with many different emotions and worries, so if you are experiencing these from time to time, that’s perfectly normal.
+If you find though, that you are terrified of some of the things you anticipate in the future, experiencing heavy grief for the expected loss of your life as you currently know it, or are dealing with past trauma from your childhood that you fear will affect your ability to parent, then you may benefit from seeing a therapist.

 You may also want to learn more about:

-What will I get out of treatment with Insight?
+What will I get out of treatment with Insight Psychological?